Wahbah al-Zuhayli: Biography

 Zuhayli was born in the Syrian town of Dair Atiah, north of Damascus, to a father who was a farmer by occupation.
 Zuhayli studied sharia in the University of Damascus for six years, graduating in 1952 at the top of his class.
 Zuhayli furthered his Islamic education at the prestigious Al-Azhar University where he again graduated at the top of his class in 1956.
-After graduating in 1956, Dr. Zuhayli also received an ijaza in teaching Arabic from Al-Azhar.
+After graduating in 1956, Zuhayli also received an ijaza in teaching Arabic from Al-Azhar.

 While studying in al-Azhar, Zuhayli studied law in Ain Shams University in Cairo, Egypt where he received a bachelor's degree magna cum laude in 1957.
 In 1959, he received a master's degree in law from Cairo University's College of Law.
 In 1963, he received his doctorate with honors in law with a major in Islamic sharia, his thesis was "The Influences of War on Islamic Jurisprudence: A comparative study including the eight schools of Islamic law and secular international law."

 From 1963 Zuhayli taught at Damascus University where he was professor since 1975.
 He lectured in both the colleges of sharia and law and he specialized in Islamic law, Islamic legal philosophy, and comparative legal systems.
 He also taught as a visiting professor at the faculty of law at University of Benghazi in Libya (1972–1974), the faculty of sharia law at the University of the United Arab Emirates (1984–1989), the University of Khartoum, Sudan, and the Islamic University of Riyadh.
 Dr. Zuhayli also taught the principles of Islamic legal writing and evidence for graduate students in Sudan, Pakistan, and elsewhere.
 Dr. Zuhayli's erudite understanding of Islamic law caused him to be chosen to design the curriculum of Damascus University's College of Sharia in the late 1960s.

 Zuhayli was a member of the Royal Society for Research on Islamic Civilization of the Aal al-Bayt Foundation in Amman Jordan as well as many other worldwide Islamic legal bodies including the Syrian Majis al-Ifta, Islamic Fiqh Academy in Jeddah, Saudi Arabia and the Islamic Fiqh Academies of the United States, India, and Sudan.
 He was also Chairman of the Research Institute for Islamic Financial Institutions.
 Many of his books and writings also concern secular legal systems, such as international law or the law of the United Arab Emirates.

 Zuhayli also served as an Islamic legal consultant to Islamic financial companies and institutions including the International Islamic Bank.
 He was also a well known religious preacher in the Islamic world, appearing frequently on television and radio programs; he also frequently appeared in the Arab press.
 He was an imam and preacher at the Othman Mosque in Damascus and later a summer preacher at the Badr Mosque in Dair Atiah.